What Is an Appraisal Waiver?

 An appraisal waiver is an agreement between the buyer and the lender that allows you to forgo the traditional appraisal process.
 Instead of a professional appraiser visiting the property and determining its value, an appraisal waiver relies on automated methods to estimate the home's value.
 These methods often involve algorithms and databases of recent sales transactions and property characteristics.

 The use of an appraisal waiver is typically determined by the lender and depends on various factors such as the loan type, the amount of down payment and the buyer’s creditworthiness.
-Lenders are more likely to do appraisal waivers on refinances versus new purchases, especially if you bought your home recently.
-According to Working RE Magazine, nearly 70% of loan and term refinances in 2020 had appraisal waivers.
+Lenders are more likely to do appraisal waivers on refinances versus new purchases, especially if you bought your home recently, since recent sales make it easier to verify the property’s value.

 » MORE: Low home appraisal: why it happens and how it can affect your refinance